Photo credit: Stewart White

 - During Blondie’s hiatus, Clem Burke was the drummer of The Romantics from 1990 to 2004

-- Worked with artists including Iggy Pop, The Ramones (as Elvis Ramone 1987), Eurythmics, Pete Townshend, Joan Jett and Bob Dylan.
+- Worked with artists including Iggy Pop, The Ramones (as Elvis Ramone 1987), Eurythmics, Pete Townshend, Joan Jett, The Fleshtones, The Stranglers, Chequered Past, The Adult Net, The Split Squad, The International Swingers, L.A.M.F, Slinky Vagabond, The Go-Go’s, The Empty Hearts, Lust For Life, and Bob Dylan, just to name a few.
 TheMusicSoup+1

 - Participated in research on the physical and psychological impact of drumming and received an honorary doctorate in music.
 Wikipedia+1